 For most kids, the recurrence is not always likely.
 However, if predisposed to excessive motion in the foot, the recurrence can occur.

 If your child has problems with bunions on their feet, please contact us for an evaluation.
-Our trained professional staff will prescribe the best treatment plan to help to alleviate their pain.
+Our specialist will prescribe the best treatment plan to help to alleviate their pain.